Contact Us for a Free Consultation (213) 542-0979

 The bottom line is, if you're going to practice criminal defense in the Valencia courthouse, you need to know how to deal with the players in there — whether it be the prosecutors, the judges, the court staff.

-Then we'll come up with a game plan on exactly how we're going to handle your case, what type of a defense we're going to put up — whether we're actually going to challenge the prosecutor's evidence or we're going to try to work out some sort of a resolution with them.
+Then, we'll devise a game plan outlining exactly how we'll handle your case and what type of defense we'll present—whether we'll challenge the prosecutor's evidence or try to work out some sort of resolution with them.

 So, if you've got a matter in the Valencia courthouse, pick up the phone.
 Give me a call.
 I know how to handle cases there and I know how to get you out of the criminal justice system as fast as possible.

-The Hedding Law Firm is a high profile criminal defense firm serving those in need of a Valenica criminal defense lawyer.
-We have over 50 years of combined legal experience in both state and federal courts in California and always strive to provide excellent service to our clients while zealously protecting their rights.
+The Hedding Law Firm is a high-profile criminal defense firm with over 50 years of combined legal experience in state and federal courts in California.
+We are dedicated to providing excellent service to our clients while zealously protecting their rights.
+When you choose us, you can be confident that you are in the hands of a highly experienced and knowledgeable legal team.

 Defending All Types of Misdemeanor and Felony Cases

-When looking for a defense lawyer, it is very important to make sure that they are board-certified and well educated with current law.
-In many instances, We can obtain alternative sentencing for certain crimes, including juvenile crimes and drug crime.
+When looking for a defense lawyer, it is very important to make sure that they are board-certified and well-educated on current law.
+In many instances, we can obtain alternative sentencing for certain crimes, including juvenile crimes and drug crimes.
 We offer a strong DUI defense and are very committed to defending all types of misdemeanor and felony offenses throughout California, including sex crimes, violent crimes, and more.

 Santa Clarita Court Criminal Defense Resources: